 10. Make Rainbow Crayons to Sell for a Cause

-Now I know my house is not the only one with crayon stubs all over the floor, in the junk drawers and coming out of my eyeballs.
+Now I know my house is not the only one with crayon stubs all over the floor, in the junk drawers, and coming out of my eyeballs.
 Teach your kids about reusing and creativity by making rainbow crayons.

 Collect all those stubs, take the wrapping off, and line your cupcake tin- or any shaped oven-safe receptacle, cookie-cutter.
 Use your imagination to create unique color combinations by putting all those stubs in your cookie cutters.

 Set your oven to 250 degrees and warm for about 15-20 minutes.
-Let them cool and done!
+Let them cool and be done!
 Now host an online auction or sale to benefit an organization of your choice!
 There are so many learning opportunities in this task alone.
 Maybe you can even integrate it into virtual learning lessons!